 When a baby is in non-REM sleep, their eyes won’t move behind their lids.
 There are four stages to this sleep.

-- Stage one: Baby will be dozing or drowsy and their eyes may be droopy, closed, or open.
+- Stage one: Baby will be dozing or drowsy with droopy, closed, or open eyelids.

 - Stage three: Baby enters a deep sleep and doesn’t move much, although they might make some noises.

 - Stage four: Baby enters very deep sleep, doesn’t move, and remains quiet.